 (Once locked, the inner pole will not move, turn, slide, or rotate)

 Staking Out/ Shallow Water Anchoring with your Push Pole

 Our push poles can be used for occasional, light-duty shallow water anchoring in soft mud bottoms.
 When using Superstick® as a stake out pole or shallow water anchor, the inner pole must be fully inserted into the outer pole and locked into place.
 This will provide substantial strength and minimize the chance of breakage.

 Even though we use the best fiberglass and resins available with an UV inhibitor, do not store your push pole in direct sunlight.
 Extensive, prolonged exposure to UV rays will deteriorate anything.

 These rugged clips are made of a durable, flexible urethane and can be attached to any surface to store your Superstick® during transport.
 There are so many possibilities for mounting the storage clips on the multitude of boats available to consumers.
 Here are some guidelines to help you mount the storage clips…

-The Universal Gig Attachment is industrial threaded which allows accessories to be screwed onto it for many applications.
-When using the Universal Gig Attachment with a conical flounder gig, like B&M, make sure to drill pilot holes before fastening with screws.
+The Universal / Gig Attachment is industrial threaded which allows accessories to be screwed onto it for many applications.
+We only recommend using the Universal / Gig Attachment with a conical flounder gig, like B&M, make sure to drill pilot holes before fastening with screws.
 (The pilot hole should be just slightly smaller than the screw threads.
-Be careful not to break the head off the screws as there is an aluminum shaft inside the Universal Gig Attachment.)
+Be careful not to break the head off the screws as there is an aluminum shaft inside the Universal / Gig Attachment.)